IvanDLar/MOVU-Docs/Modules/PY_Payments/Sprint 1/retrospective.md

 # Risks

-* Bad communication

-    **Mitigation** Had 3 weekly meetings and chats with everyone involved in the module
+* Don't know how to use stripe, must people do not have experience with this platorm

+    **Mitigation** Used official api documentation from stripe and followed examples from there

-* People struggling with their tickets
+* A lot of tickets are blocked

-    **Mitigation** Have more experienced person help others while developing this complex tasks
+    **Mitigation** Completed most relevant tickets in the begginign of the sprint, which unblocked related tasks

 # Things we did good

-- Finished 96% if the whole module
+- Achieved sprint goal
 - Great communication
+- Laid the foundation of this module
+- Implemented checkout ui
+- Implemented backend payment endpoint

 # Things we can improve

 - Better followup on every task in progress.
+- Complete more validations during the sprint